Brian D. Shaw, PTMP

 Professional Bio

-Prior to Kimley-Horn, Brian was the executive director of Stanford Transportation at Stanford University.
-He has spent his more than 25-year career fostering commuter travel choices and innovations in parking management.
-Brian has worked primarily in higher education at some of the leading research institutions across the United States before coming to Stanford.
-Under his leadership, Stanford kept its peak hour trips under a cap established in 2000.
+Brian has spent his over 30-year career fostering commuter travel choices and innovations in parking management.
+Brian has worked primarily in higher education at some of the leading research institutions across the United States including Emory, the University of Chicago, University of Pennsylvania, and Stanford.

-Prior to Kimley-Horn, Brian was the executive director of Stanford Transportation at Stanford University.
-He has spent his more than 25-year career fostering commuter travel choices and innovations in parking management.
-Brian has worked primarily in higher education at some of the leading research institutions across the United States before coming to Stanford.
-Under his leadership, Stanford kept its peak hour trips under a cap established in 2000.
+Brian has spent his over 30-year career fostering commuter travel choices and innovations in parking management.
+Brian has worked primarily in higher education at some of the leading research institutions across the United States including Emory, the University of Chicago, University of Pennsylvania, and Stanford.

 IPMI Thought Leaders